-In random matrix theory, a Marchenko-Pastur law describes the asymptotic behavior of the spectrum of the so-called Wishart matrices~\cite{MP}.
-In free probability, a Marchenko-Pastur (or free Poisson) law plays the role that a Poisson distribution does in probability theory: it is the limiting distribution of $((1-\frac{\lambda }{N})\delta _{0}+\frac{\lambda }{N}\delta _{1})^{\boxplus N}$ when $N \to \infty$.
-For this reason it is called a free Poisson law in the context of free probability.
-On the other hand, an arcsine law appears in probability theory as the law of the proportion of the time during which a Wiener process is non-negative.
-In monotone probability, an arcsine law plays the role of a Gaussian law~\cite{Mur2}.
-In particular, an arcsine law is a monotone stable law with stability index $\alpha =2$~\cite{Has2}.
+In random matrix theory, a Marchenko--Pastur law describes the asymptotic behavior of the spectrum of the so-called Wishart matrices \cite{MP}.
+In free probability, a Marchenko--Pastur (or free Poisson) law plays the role that a Poisson distribution does in probability theory: it is the limiting distribution of $((1-\frac{\lambda}{N})\delta_{0}+\frac {\lambda}{N}\delta_{1})^{\boxplus N}$ when $N \to\infty$.
+For this reason, it is called a free Poisson law in the context of free probability.
+On the other hand, an arcsine law appears in probability theory as the law of the proportion of the time during which a Wiener process is nonnegative.
+In monotone probability, an arcsine law plays the role of a Gaussian law \cite{Mur2}.
+In particular, an arcsine law is a monotone stable law with stability index $\alpha=2$ \cite{Has2}.

-Arizmendi et al.~\cite{ABNPA09} found an interplay between Marchenko-Pastur and arcsine laws.
-They introduced a class $FTA$ of freely infinitely divisible distributions whose L\'{e}vy measures are mixtures of a symmetric arcsine law.
+Arizmendi \textit{et al.} \cite{ABNPA09} found an interplay between Marchenko--Pastur and arcsine laws.
+They introduced a class $\mathit{FTA}$ of freely infinitely divisible distributions whose L\'{e}vy measures are mixtures of a symmetric arcsine law.
 The building block of this class is a symmetric beta distribution

 The free L\'evy measure of $b_s$ coincides with an arcsine law.
-Moreover, $b_s$ is equal to the free multiplicative convolution of an arcsine law with a Marchenko-Pastur law, and hence, is freely infinitely divisible.
-Moreover, its Cauchy-Stieltjes transform (or Cauchy transform for short) can be calculated explicitly as
+Moreover, $b_s$ is equal to the free multiplicative convolution of an arcsine law with a Marchenko--Pastur law, and hence, is freely infinitely divisible.
+Moreover, its Cauchy--Stieltjes transform (or Cauchy transform for short) can be calculated explicitly as

-This paper studies a class of Cauchy-Stieltjes (or Cauchy for short) transforms related to Marchenko-Pastur laws and monotone stable laws.
-We deform the above Cauchy transform (\ref{eq0111}) to introduce a family of probability measures which include the symmetric beta distribution $b_s$, Marchenko-Pastur and some other beta distributions as special cases.
-More explicitly, for $0 < \alpha \leq 2$, we define
+This paper studies a class of Cauchy--Stieltjes (or Cauchy for short) transforms related to Marchenko--Pastur laws and monotone stable laws.
+We deform the above Cauchy transform (\ref{eq0111}) to introduce a family of probability measures which include the symmetric beta distribution~$b_s$, Marchenko--Pastur and some other beta distributions as special cases.
+More explicitly, for $0 < \alpha\leq2$, we define

 The branches of powers have to be defined carefully and the precise definition is presented in Section \ref{sec2}.
-It can be shown that the function (\ref{eq46}) defines the Cauchy transform of a probability measure $\mu _{s,r}^{\alpha }$ for $1\leq r<\infty$ and $(\alpha,s)$ satisfying what we call an admissible condition.
+It can be shown that the function (\ref{eq46}) defines the Cauchy transform of a probability measure $\mu_{s,r}^{\alpha}$ for $1\leq r<\infty$ and $(\alpha,s)$ satisfying what we call an admissible condition.
 This condition is related to stable distributions.